Greater Netherlands Student Association

-The Greater Netherlands Student Association (Groot-Nederlandse Studentenvereniging; GNSV) is a nationalist, right-wing conservative student organization in the Netherlands, with chapters in Leiden and Nijmegen.
+The Greater Netherlands Student Association (Groot-Nederlandse Studentenvereniging; GNSV) is a nationalist, right-wing extremist student organization in the Netherlands, with chapters in Leiden, Nijmegen and Utrecht.
 The association was founded in Leiden in 2021 by members of the Geuzenbond, a far-right identitarian youth organization.
 The association maintains close ties with the Nationalistische Studentenvereniging (NSV!), which can be seen as its Flemish counterpart.

 History and structure

 The GNSV was founded in September 2021 in Leiden.
 The following year, its existence was announced in De Stormlamp', the publication of the Geuzenbond.
 Several indications suggest that the two organizations are closely intertwined.
 Researcher Willem Wagenaar from the Anne Frank Foundation concluded that they are essentially the same organization.
 The GNSV denies this, stating they do not monitor whether their members are active in other organizations.

 In contrast to the Geuzenbond, GNSV members are identifiable in their outings on social media.
 Nevertheless, praeses Frank Dijk and the two other members of the founding presidium were recognizable as Geuzenbond members who marched masked at a COVID-19 demonstration in Rotterdam in January 2022.
 Daan Meershoek, the first praeses of the Nijmegen chapter, appeared alongside Dijk and other GNSV members in a Geuzenbond photo taken during a flower-laying ceremony at the statue of William the Silent in Delft.
 Through open source intelligence, the Capitol Terrorists Exposers (CTE) collective determined that many GNSV members are also active within the Geuzenbond.
 Meershoek has denied that the majority of their members are involved in both organizations.

 The Nijmegen chapter was founded in 2023.
 That year, Meershoek and several other members attended a lecture at KU Leuven by far-right Austrian activist Martin Sellner, organized by the Flemish Nationalistische Studentenvereniging (NSV!).
 Sellner, who has connections to neo-Nazi circles, was previously linked to the Christchurch mosque shootings in 2019, as he received financial support from the perpetrator and publicly expressed sympathy for him.

 Even before the GNSV participated in their first introduction market at Radboud University, objections to their presence were voiced on social media.
 During the event, GNSV members clashed with antifascists, leading to three members of the latter group being detained by the police.
 This violence was condemned by Mayor Hubert Bruls.
 However, the court later acquitted all, citing insufficient evidence to determine culpability for the fight.
 Subsequently, Tom Steenblok, chair of the Knokpartij in the student council, urged the university to exclude the GNSV, stating their ideas "contradict the rights of women, people of color, and LGBT+ individuals."
 Rector magnificus Han van Krieken declared that the GNSV had been warned that they would only be welcome as long as they refrained from racism, sexism, or exclusion and that the association had agreed to these terms.
 In Leiden, the GNSV was refused a stand at the market because they had failed to submit their application on time.